kavin-sai-krishna/simd-practice/README.md

-# simd-practice
- SIMD practice for matrix transpose and matrix multiplication

 # SIMD Practice Project

 This project provides an implementation of matrix multiplication and matrix transpose with testing and benchmarking capabilities using GoogleTest and Google Benchmark.